 Thursday 24 March 2016

-Composer John Corigliano shares his fondness for The Ghost of Versailles Opera
+Composer John Corigliano shares his fondness for The Ghosts of Versailles Opera

 "To have that performance preserved in a recording of this quality is, for this composer, a dream come true."